 The first way of telling the difference between white rum and spiced is obvious.
-Just pour white rum into a clear glass, hold it up to the light and examine its colour and its clarity.
+Just pour white rum into a clear glass and hold it up to the light.
+Examine its colour and its clarity.
 White rums should be clear and see-through, like clean water.
-And then, as with all our Rosemullion rums – such as our honey rum, spiced rum, gold rum, chocolate rum, dark rum and navy rum – they will all have varying degrees of autumnal tints and – like any other top quality rum you buy – will be crystal clear.
-Rum that is cloudy is no good.
+And then, as with all our Rosemullion rums such as our honey rum, spiced rum, gold rum, chocolate rum, dark rum & navy rum.
+They will all have varying degrees of autumnal tints.
+Like any other top quality rum you buy, will be crystal clear. .

-So our Rosemullion White Rum is fermented, distilled and aged in our Helford distillery and we have perfect the process in order to ensure that the white rum is supple and luxurious, with a smooth finish.
-The depth of flavour we have created reflects our long-sought out and perfected fermentation and distillation process which produces an excellent mixing rum.
+So our Rosemullion White Rum is fermented, distilled and aged in our Helford distillery.
+We have perfected our process to ensure that the white rum is supple and luxurious, with a smooth finish.
+The depth of flavour we have created reflects our long-sought and perfected fermentation; and distillation process which produces an excellent mixing rum.
 In fact judges at the International Wine & Spirit Competition deemed our Rosemullion White rum to possess ‘tropical fruit in abundance.
 Its elegant weight makes this rum perfect for cocktails.”

-As well as colour difference between rum and spiced rum, the other glaringly obvious difference is the flavour because while normal rum has a delicious full-bodied warm flavour of caramel, vanilla and oak that it is simple and friendly on the palate, spiced rum will have been given a perhaps more complex flavour profile via the addition of sugars and spices giving it a punchier taste.
+As well as colour difference between rum and spiced rum, the other glaringly obvious difference is the flavour.
+This is because while normal rum has a delicious full-bodied warm flavour of caramel, vanilla and oak that it is simple and friendly on the palate.
+Spiced rum will have been given a perhaps more complex flavour profile via the addition of sugars and spices giving it a punchier taste.

-You could think of white rum as being a classic drink, with not so much verve perhaps, but chic and reliable in flavour, and sociable with mixers… an old friend you can count on to always taste just right (although of course you get what you pay for in terms of quality of flavour).
-In comparison the many varieties of spiced rum have more individuality which means that you can experiment with flavour, to see whether a particular spiced rum’s flare and panache suits your tastebuds.
-Depending on the producer the spiced rum will present notably different flavours, as well as quality, but it’s perhaps fair to assert that spiced rum is the more ‘exciting’ choice if variety is your go-to kick.
+You could think of white rum as being a classic drink.
+Not so much verve perhaps, but chic and reliable in flavour, and sociable with mixers.
+An old friend you can count on to always taste just right.
+Although of course you get what you pay for in terms of quality of flavour.
+In comparison, the many varieties of spiced rum have more individuality.
+This means that you can experiment with flavour.
+To see whether a particular spiced rum’s flare and panache suits your taste buds.
+Spiced rum‘s will present notably different flavours, as well as quality.
+Maybe it’s perhaps fair to assert that spiced rum is the more ‘exciting’ choice if variety is your go-to kick.

 Despite the term, spiced rum doesn’t necessarily have to be made from spices.
 It’s just an addition of anything botanical that adds flavour.
 Imagine yourself on your very own ‘spice island’ where you can use everything exotic to add something extra fabulous to your rum like bark, roots, fruits, seeds and leaves.
 These can be single flavours, but are usually applied in combinations.
 Many of the spices most commonly are cloves, cinnamon and cardamon.
 Aniseed, pepper, nutmeg, orange peel, cassia, ginger, orange peel and star anise are other go-to flavourings for spiced rum.